 8. Visit Oxford Street & Regent Street

 Okay, so this isn’t necessarily a free thing to do, unless you’re window shopping.
 Oxford Street is a major thoroughfare in London.
 Regent Street is a London street, noted for its expensive and exclusive shops.
 They’re both great for Fashion, Jewellery, and Shoes.
+You could even be able to pick up a personalised necklace or a special locket to remember your trip bey.
 Kensington’s High Street for Antiques, Art& Crafts, and Art Galleries

 The Oxford Street shopping area is the busiest shopping destination in the world, with over 300 stores.
 With the vibrant atmosphere and energetic crowds, it’s difficult to resist this shopping mecca.